top of page

 Website Snippets

-The Memory Bridge Student Initiative was developed through a series of volunteer events and refined over time through reflection, feedback, and adaptation.
-Learn more about how the program evolved and the lessons that shaped its current model, from the programs intial ideas to the pivot and specialization that has shaped its nature today.
+The Memory Canvas Project was developed through a series of volunteer events and refined over time through reflection, feedback, and adaptation.
+Learn more about how the program evolved and the lessons that shaped its current model, from the programs intial ideas to the methodological evolution that has shaped its nature today.

 After having organized events, I created a guide meant to reflect the knowledge gained.
-This guide provides a step-by-step overview for students or organizations interested in replicating the Memory Bridge Student Initiative model.
-It outlines materials, event structure, volunteer roles, and key lessons learned from past sessions to help others create sustainable engagement programs in memory-care communities.
+This guide provides a step-by-step overview for students or organizations interested in replicating the Memory Canvas Project Model.
+It outlines materials, event structure, volunteer roles, and key lessons learned from past sessions, providing a scalable framework for sustainable memory-care programs.

 Metrics Dashboard